ericharmeling/in-60-seconds/PITCHME.md

 @snap[west span-100]
 @ul[spaced]
-- **SQL interface**: Users access data in CockroachDB as entries in rows and columns of a table, with SQL statements.
-From the SQL perspective, data is represented as being in one place.
+- Users access data through the **SQL interface** as entries in rows and columns of a table.
+From a user's perspective, data is represented as being in one place.
-- **Key-value store**: Under the hood, KV data are stored in partitions ("ranges") up to 64 MiB.
+- Under the hood, CockroachDB stores data, including rows of table data, indexes, and metadata in a **key-value store** (RocksDB) that is replicated and distributed across multiple machines.
 @ulend
 @snapend